-Stocks gain after midterms as tech and health care rise
+Tech and health care lead US stock surge after midterms

 - With poo on a pedestal, Bill Gates talks toilet technology VIEW

-It’s not clear how a government divided between a Democrat-controlled House, a Republican Senate and Republican President Donald Trump might govern.
-But if the possibilities for compromise and big agenda items seem limited, Wall Street is fine with that because it means politics is that much less likely to crowd out the performance of the strong U.S. economy.
+Economists at S&P Global, Oxford Economics and the Bank of America all agreed that government gridlock will likely result from the Democrats winning control of the House.
+But they don’t think a stalemate will automatically hinder economic growth.

+It’s more likely that government will play less of a role in spurring economic growth in 2019 and 2020.
+As a result, the health of the global economy, interest rates set by the Federal Reserve, and spending by U.S. consumers and companies will have a bigger impact on determining the pace of growth.

+Banks also didn’t rise as much other stocks.
 Republicans had discussed a new round of tax cuts if they maintained full control over Congress, which would have expanded the government’s deficits further and required it to issue more debt.
 Government bond yields spiked overnight after a batch of strong early results for some GOP candidates, but then headed lower as Democrats’ fortunes improved, making a new tax cut package unlikely.

+Democrats’ victory in the House also means that Rep. Maxine Waters will likely become chairwoman of the House Financial Services Committee, which oversees the nation’s banking system and its regulators.
+Waters has called for more regulation of banks, and has been vocal about Trump political appointees moving to roll back regulations on banks and other financial services companies.

-The yield on the 10-year Treasury note went as high as 3.25 percent Tuesday night from 3.21 earlier in the day.
-On Wednesday morning it dipped to 3.19 percent.
+The yield on the 10-year Treasury note rose slightly, to 3.22 percent.
+It spiked as high as 3.25 percent Tuesday night.

 October is historically a rough month for stocks, though markets usually rise after midterm elections regardless of how the political landscape may change because Wall Street is glad to have more certainty.

-High-growth stocks were pummeled during the market’s drop last month.
-Quincy Krosby, chief market strategist at Prudential Financial, said it will be worth watching to see if investors are willing to buy those stocks again or if they continue to prefer slower-growing, more “defensive” companies like utilities and household goods makers.

-Technology and consumer-focused stocks headed higher Wednesday.
-Amazon jumped 4.8 percent to $1,721 while Microsoft rose 3.7 percent to $111.72.
-Google’s parent company, Alphabet, picked up 2.4 percent to $1,095.
-Industrial companies made smaller gains while banks were little changed.

 Democrats’ win in the House means Republicans won’t be able to take another shot at repealing the 2010 Affordable Care Act, which extended health insurance coverage to millions of Americans.

-UnitedHealth, the largest U.S. health insurer, gained 4.7 percent to $275.88 and Anthem added 5.7 percent to $287.64.
-Those gains were aided by strong results from another insurer, Humana.

-Voters in Idaho, Utah and Nebraska all voted to expand Medicaid, and several of the winning gubernatorial candidates also favor expanding Medicaid benefits.
+Voters in Idaho and Nebraska all voted to expand Medicaid, and the winning gubernatorial candidates in Maine and Kansas also favor expanding Medicaid benefits.
+Voting on a Medicaid expansion proposition in Utah was too close to call.

+Health insurers, hospital operators and Medicaid program operators all jumped.
+UnitedHealth gained 4.2 percent to $274.63 and hospital company HCA added 4.7 percent to $141.65.
+Molina, a provider of Medicaid-related services, surged 10.5 percent to $137.32.

+Marijuana stocks jumped after Michigan voted to legalize recreational marijuana and Utah and Missouri voters approved medical marijuana measures.
+The stocks rose even further after the resignation of Attorney General Jeff Sessions, who promoted more aggressive enforcement of those laws.
+Tilray vaulted 30.6 percent to $139.60 and Canopy Growth rose 8.2 percent to $46.07.

 Oil prices continued to fall.
-U.S. crude lost 1.1 percent to $61.52, and Brent crude, the standard for international oil prices, fell 0.8 percent to $71.53 a barrel in London.
+U.S. crude lost 0.9 percent to $61.67, and Brent crude, the standard for international oil prices, dipped 0.1 percent to $72.07 a barrel in London.

-It’s not clear how the election’s outcome will affect the Trump policy Wall Street might be most concerned about: the trade dispute with China.
-Trump has imposed taxes of up to 25 percent on $250 billion of Chinese imports, and Beijing has responded with tariffs on $110 billion of American goods.

 In Asia, Japan’s benchmark Nikkei 225 fell 0.3 percent while South Korea’s Kospi slipped 0.5 percent.
 But Hong Kong’s Hang Seng edged 0.1 percent higher.

-Pan Pylas in London and Yuri Kageyama in Tokyo contributed to this report.
+Ken Sweet in New York, Josh Boak in Washington, Pan Pylas in London and Yuri Kageyama in Tokyo contributed to this report.